pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/names.md

 {{% notes type="info" %}}

-Pulumi YAML does not distinguish between logical and lexical names.
-The logical name of the above resource is `my-role`.
+In Pulumi YAML, you always use the logical name of a resource (e.g., my-role in the above) to refer to it.
+There are no distinct variable names, as there are in other languages.

 {{% /notes %}}